Bosnian War: March 1992 unrest

 During the referendum on 1 March, Sarajevo was quiet except for a Serbian wedding being fired upon.
 The brandishing of Serbian flags in the Baščaršija was seen by Muslims as a deliberate provocation on the day of the referendum.
 Nikola Gardović, the bridegroom's father, was killed, and a Serbian Orthodox priest was wounded.
-Witnesses identified the killer as Ramiz Delalić, a gangster who had become a brazen criminal since the fall of communism and was stated to have been a member of the Bosniak paramilitary group the "Green Berets".
+Witnesses identified the killer as Ramiz Delalić, a gangster who had become a brazen criminal since the fall of communism and was stated to have been a member of the Bosniak paramilitary group the “Green Berets”.
 Arrest warrants were issued against him and another suspected assailant.
 SDS denounced the killing and claimed the failure to arrest him was due to SDA or Bosnian government complicity.
-A SDS spokesman stated it was evidence that Serbs were in mortal danger and would be further so in an independent Bosnia, which was rejected by Sefer Halilović, founder of the Patriotic League, who stated it was not a wedding but a provocation and accused the wedding guests of being SDS activists.
-Barricades appeared the following morning at key transit points across the city and were manned by armed and masked SDS supporters.
+Speaking for the SDS, Rajko Dukić said that the shooting was evidence that Sarajevo Serbs were in mortal danger and would be more so in an independent Bosnia, which was rejected by Sefer Halilović, founder of the Patriotic League, an early pro-government defence organization, who stated it “wasn't really a wedding” but a provocation and accused the wedding guests of being SDS activists.

-Following Bosnia and Herzegovina's declaration of independence from Yugoslavia on 3 March 1992, sporadic fighting broke out between Serbs and government forces all across the territory.
-On 18 March 1992, all three sides signed the Lisbon Agreement: Alija Izetbegović for the Bosniaks, Radovan Karadžić for the Serbs and Mate Boban for the Croats.
-However, on 28 March 1992, Izetbegović, after meeting with the US ambassador to Yugoslavia Warren Zimmermann in Sarajevo, withdrew his signature and declared his opposition to any type of ethnic division of Bosnia.
+Barricades appeared the following morning at key transit points across the city which were manned by armed and masked SDS supporters.
+SDS officials Dukić and Velibor Ostojić justified the barricades as a reaction both to the Baščaršija shooting and the “illegal referendum”, the result of which, they said, SDS would not accept.
+The barricades were dismantled on the evening of 2 March following negotiations between Izetbegović and Karadžić brokered by the JNA.

-What was said and by whom remains unclear.
-Zimmerman denies that he told Izetbegovic that if he withdrew his signature, the United States would grant recognition to Bosnia as an independent state.
-What is indisputable is that Izetbegovic, that same day, withdrew his signature and renounced the agreement.
+On 18 March 1992, at a fifth round of negotiations chaired by Cutileiro, all three sides agreed to a version of the “Statement of Principles”, now known as the Carrington–Cutileiro plan: Alija Izetbegović for the SDA, Radovan Karadžić for the SDS and Mate Boban for the HDZ.
+The agreement concerned the constitutional arrangements of the new state and included a provisional map of the constituent units to be assigned to and modified by a working group.
+While SDA and HDZ appeared to have renounced their agreement to the plan in the following week, all sides recommitted to it at a further round of negotiations on 30 and 31 March 1992 in Brussels.

-In late March 1992, there was fighting between Serbs and combined Croat and Bosniak forces in and near Bosanski Brod, resulting in the killing of Serbs in Sijekovac.
-Serb paramilitaries committed the Bijeljina massacre, most of the victims were Bosniaks, on 1–2 April 1992.
+For many years it was reported that Izetbegović had withdrawn his agreement to the plan on 28 March 1992, and declared his opposition to any type of ethnic division of Bosnia after meeting with the US ambassador to Yugoslavia Warren Zimmermann in Sarajevo, at which Zimmermann supposedly encouraged Izetbegović to repudiate the agreement reached on 18 March.
+However, in a July 2026 paper, Alex Cruikshanks argued that, almost certainly, no such meeting could have taken place and that the terms of the 18 March agreement had already been rejected three days before the date of the supposed meeting.